aleshaleksey/fansys23/combat.md

 An item or entity with immunity to a damage type does not take damage from that damage type.
 For example, a fire elemental might never take damage from fire[natural].

+### Damage Vulnerability

+An item or entity vulnerable to a damage type takes an extra half of the damage it would normally suffer.

 ## Actions in combat

 ### Flow of Combat